What Is High-Quality Child Care?

-Respectful Many adults do not respect young children.
+Many adults do not respect young children.
 They are not particularly interested in children, and this attitude shows in their tendency to ignore children.
 Unfortunately, some people who work in the child care profession fit into this category.

 The traditional assumption has been that all women love children and that all have a natural ability to be good child care providers.
 Both assumptions are myths.
-Many women and men who love children do not have the patience or the skills to be great early childhood teachers and caregivers.
+Many women and men who love children do not have the patience or the skills to be great early childhood teachers and educators.

-The capacity really to listen to very young children and to understand the ideas they are trying to express is central to showing respect for them.
+The capacity to listen to very young children and to understand the ideas they are trying to express is central to showing respect for them.
 Listening and responding sensitively shows real consideration for the feelings and needs of the child.
 Children feel valued when they receive such undivided attention.